-Taxation of dividends and other distributions on the Class A common shares
+Taxation of Dividends and Other Distributions on the Class A Common Shares

 The discussion in this section "Taxation of Dividends and Other Distributions on the Class A Common Shares" is subject to the discussion regarding passive foreign investment companies below.
 As discussed above under "Dividend Policy," the Company does not currently intend to declare dividends on the Class A common shares in the foreseeable future.
 In the event the Company does pay dividends, the gross amount of any distribution to you with respect to the Class A common shares will be included in your gross income as dividend income when actually or constructively received to the extent that the distribution is paid out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles).
-To the extent the amount of the distribution exceeds our current and accumulated earnings and profits, it will be treated first as a return of your tax basis in the Class A common shares, and to the extent the amount of the distribution is paid out of the distribution exceeds your tax basis, the excess will be taxed as capital gain.
-We do not intend to calculate our earnings and profits under U.S. federal income tax principles.
+To the extent the amount of the distribution exceeds our current and accumulated earnings and profits, it will be treated first as a return of your tax basis in the Class A common shares, and to the extent the amount of the distribution exceeds our principles.
 Therefore, a U.S. Holder should expect that distributions will generally be reported as ordinary dividend income for such purposes.
-Dividends we pay will not be eligible for the dividends-received from U.S. corporations.
+Dividends we pay will not be eligible for the dividends-received deduction available to corporations in respect of dividends received from U.S. corporations.